openstack/openstack-manuals/doc/networking-guide/source/scenario_l3ha_lb.rst

 ------------------------

 #.
 Source the administrative project credentials.
 #.
-On the controller node, verify creation of the HA ports on the
+On the controller node, verify creation of the HA network:
-   ``demo-router`` router:

    .. code-block:: console